lter/lter-sparc-soil-p/README.md

 3. Attach Ancillary Data - Join on ancillary data to the data created by step 2 for use in statistics/visualization

+4. Extract Spatial Information - ...

-4. Statistics Prep - Subset the data made by step 3 into scientifically-relevant groups for testing particular hypotheses
+5. Statistics Prep - Subset the data made by step 3 into scientifically-relevant groups for testing particular hypotheses

-5. Calculate Averages - Accept _all_ 'stats-ready' files and average to both plot- and site-level
+6. Calculate Averages - Accept _all_ 'stats-ready' files and average to both plot- and site-level

-6A.
+7A.
 Graphs - Make graphs/figures from the data created by step 4 and 5

-6B.
+7B.
 Statistics - Perform statistics on data (likely only data from step 4 but maybe step 5 too)

 ## Supplementary Resources